 Improved Blood Pressure & Heart Health

 All of your blood, and all of its components, must flow from your heart and lungs to every cell in your body.
 To do this they push through a special muscle called the “blood vessel.”
-In fact, there are thousands of miles of blood vessels just in your heart.
+There are thousands of miles of blood vessels just in your heart.

 Written by Joey Miller